24 Aug Guide to Taipei

 4. Hello Kitty Sweets Café

 This cute little Hello Kitty haunt is extremely popular amongst young girls and often crowded.
 To avoid the queue, one may want to make reservations prior to your visit.
-Every part of the restaurant is decorated according to the theme of Hello Kitty and not forgetting plenty pretty waitresses dressed in Hello kitty themed maid dresses to serve you.
+Every part of the restaurant is decorated according to the theme of Hello Kitty and not forgetting there are many pretty waitresses in Hello kitty maid serving you.

 Please note that there is a minimum of spending 300 TWD per person!